raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Now consider what we know from our implementation so far: `EMPTY` is a finite state automaton, and `symbol` only creates finite state automata.
 And we know that `catenation`, `union`, and `zeroOrMore` create finite state automata if given finite state automata as input.
 Therefore, every JavaScript regular expression made out of `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore` evaluates to the description of a finite state automaton that recognizes the regular language.

 Therefore, *All regular languages can be recognized by finite state automata*.
 If someone says, "Oh no, this regular language cannot be recognized by a finite state automaton," we ask them to write out the regular expression for that language.
 We then translate the symbols into invocations of `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`, then evaluate the JavaScript expression.
-The result will be a finite state automaton recognizing the language, disproviong their claim.
+The result will be a finite state automaton recognizing the language, disproving their claim.

 ---